 The Nutanix platform provides a simple, easy-to-use hypervisor designed specifically for the hybrid cloud.
 With the power of Nutanix Flow Network Security, AHV maintains a safe virtualized environment that prevents the spread of malware and ransomware with microsegmentation.

 Virtualization makes it possible to store data in a wide variety of locations, but it also enables users to access that data from potentially unsecured areas as well.
-In a time when data and apps must be anywhere and everywhere, security in virtualization is a non-negotiable must.
+In a time when data and apps must be anywhere and everywhere, virtualization security is a non-negotiable must.

 Learn more about developing an effective risk management plan for both the physical and virtualized datacenter.